Published 10. Feb. 2017

 Universities were invented to create unity in diversity, and it’s not any different in companies.
 He recommends diversity — to the widest extent as possible, “Having prima donnas, anti-authoritarian, and generally challenging employees around is actually necessary for an organization to win.”
 A high-quality leader creates an innovative, creative, and curious environment where he is challenged – every day, “When I was a young leader, I often found challenging employees irritating and annoying, but now I see that their type is what makes professional and high-quality plans and executions possible.”

 What Kristensen said to watch out for are employees who just say, “Yes Sir”, are generally non-committal, and never ask provocative questions, “These might be very negative signs.”
-So, it’s never negative to have pro-active employees, “This, I also had to learn the hard way as a leader: listening twice and talking once gives you a remarkable insight into different cultures, which could be beneficial to your plans and strategy.”
+So, it’s never negative to have pro-active employees, “This, I also had to learn the hard way as a leader: listening twice and talking once gives you a remarkable insight into different cultures, which could be beneficial to your plans and strategy.
+Caring Compassion respecting age, gender, cultural background, behavior is a great longtime leadership investment.”

 Methodologies that are too rigid, control, and measurements on a constant basis are business killers, according to Kristensen.
-Instead, “Have faith in your employees and the leaders beneath you (especially if you’ve hired them yourself), and let them work independently.”
+Instead, “Have faith in your employees and the leaders beneath you, and let them work independently.
+Trust is the keyword!”

 It’s essential for a leader to set the proper frames and conditions for employees to excel, especially in the age of digitalization and disruption, “You have to love chaos!
-And then find people like you, only, don’t forget to define the internal framework.”
 He’s also a believer in the solutions coming along as you’re moving forward, “I love having leaders around me who take 3 x 80% decisions instead of waiting for the 1 x 100% solution.
 You have to be agile, flexible, and fast in today’s environment.
 If you wait for that 100% perfect solution, you’ll be run over by competitors.”

 Just like everyone, Kristensen also dreams of fresh air, security, and inspiration for the world.
-Being an optimist, he believes those are possible in five years, “I’m working in a ‘Think-Tank’ with 25 of Denmark’s high performing talents.
+Being an optimist, he believes those are possible in a few years’ time.
+“I’m working in a ‘Think-Tank’ with 25 of Denmark’s high performing talents.
 They are 18 – 25 years old and they give me strong reasons to believe that the future generation will work hard in creating a meaningful life – privately and commercially.
-They want to work hard and for things meaningful and valuable for society.
+They want to work hard for meaningful and valuable gains for society.
 It’s up to us elders to give them the foundation and they will find the solutions for all of us.
 Don’t be afraid and just have trust in the youth.
 Again, for them to succeed, put them in the most diverse environment as possible.
 Give them the freedom to act!”

-If leadership can be simplified, Kristensen said it boils down to being visible, “Be with your employees.
-Don’t stay in the office all day long, instead, take a cup of coffee and walk down the machine room, for example, and then show true interest in the process.”
+If leadership can be simplified, Kristensen said it boils down to being visible and being yourself.
+“Be together with your employees.
+Don’t stay in the office all day long, instead, take a cup of coffee and walk down the machine room, for example, and then show true interest in the process.
+Remember; artificial leaders will not be followed.”

 Kim Kristensen, the Royal Danish Court’s current Master of Ceremonies, is one of the world’s best speakers on personal leadership and development.
-A former colonel, he was also voted Leader of the Year in 2009, and his book “Follow Me” was one of Denmark’s best leadership books for 2015.
+A former colonel, he was also voted Leader of the Year in 2009, and his book “Follow Me” was Denmark’s best leadership book for 2015.
 He was a top speaker at the StrategyForum CEO, Finland, in 2015.

 This year, Management Events is proud to have Kim back to talk about high performance leadership and “Follow Me – Leading from the Front”.